RVCA Watershed Conditions Statement – Flood Outlook

 - Familiarizing yourself with your municipality’s Emergency Preparedness Plan

-This watershed conditions statement is in effect until March 31, 2020, at 5 p.m. and will be updated at that time unless the forecast or conditions change.
+This watershed conditions statement is in effect until March 24, 2023 at 5 p.m. and may be updated at that time unless the forecast or conditions change.

 Rideau Valley Conservation Authority

 “Rideau Valley Conservation Authority is a partnership of municipalities within the Rideau Valley watershed created under the Conservation Authorities Act to deliver a range of programs in watershed management and natural resource conservation.”